SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 Our backside is then an Element holding both lines, we tell this element to match its parent using constraints, meaning the element size will scale according to the parent size, this also makes our lines defined to the correct points.

-We can now define the backSide getter but with a little twist, using lazy initialization.
+We can now define the `backSide` getter but with a little twist, using lazy initialization.
 This will create our element only when accessed the first time and not right after the initialization of the card element.
 This concept is very useful in certain situations and is great to know in case you need it, we define it as such :

 ```
-MgdRawCardElement >> backSide
+MGCardElement >> backSide
 	^ backSide ifNil: [ self initializeBackSide ]
 ```

 We can finally redefine `drawBackSide` and call it in our initialization to draw our backside when the card is created.

 ```
-MgdRawCardElement >> drawBackSide
+MGCardElement >> drawBackSide
 	self removeChildren.
 	self addChild: self backSide
 ```

 ```
-MgdRawCardElement >> initialize
+MGCardElement >> initialize

 	super initialize.
 	self size: 80 @ 80.
 	self background: self backgroundPaint.
 	self geometry:
 		(BlRoundedRectangleGeometry cornerRadius: self cornerRadius).
-	self card: (MgdCardModel new symbol: $a).
+	self card: (MGCard new symbol: $a).
 	self drawCardElement.
 ```